In This Section

 - college readiness, including study skills, career development, fitness, personal transition to college, and introduction to campus resources.

 The program is staffed by counselors who are active PREP students themselves.
 The counselors serve as mentors to the new students.
 PREP students remain members of the small learning community throughout their academic careers at the University.
 To help ensure success, PREP students' academic progress is closely monitored while they receive individualized academic counseling and career development support from experienced PREP staff.

 PREP students in good standing receive a tuition award for each year enrolled full-time in a degree program at the University.
 They also receive financial assistance with housing costs for the first two years of their enrollment.

 When does PREP take place?

-The program is scheduled to run eight weeks beginning in June until August.
+The program is scheduled to run eight weeks beginning in June and finishing in August.
 (Monday through Thursday).

 Location and Hours

 Student Academic Support Services is located in 344 Griffith Hall.